New Consumer Values Drive Demand for Purpose-Led Innovation

 Some new habits such as the move towards remote work and the increased attention on how companies treat employees will likely continue post-lockdown (Voice of the Industry: COVID-19 survey, 2020).
 This means that consumers will expect companies to maintain the pandemic purpose-driven approach in the long term, not only providing products and services but also looking after the society and the planet.

-For more insights on COVID-19’s impact on the economy, transition in business models and future outlook in the sustainability space, access the full report: “From Sustainability to Purpose: New Values Driving Purpose-Led Innovation”.
+For more insights on the future outlook in the sustainability space, access the full report Rethinking Sustainability: No Purpose, No Gain